CodingChimpanzee/EEGADA/README.md

 # EEG file description

-  From this movement detection, you can see the event markers that recorded the detected movements.
+  You can see the event markers that recorded the detected movements from this movement detection.
 These movements are described as (Note: left/right is participant's left/right):

 * Eye blinking: 11 (eye close), 111 (eye open)